-Kampala – As geographies are increasingly getting connected to the global economy via Information and Communications Technology (ICT), several opportunities have been presented to the tech savvy.
+Kampala – As geographies are increasingly getting connected to the global economy via Information and Communications Technology (ICT), several opportunities have been presented to the tech-savvy.

-Uganda’s National Water and Sewerage Corporation (NWSC) is the latest entity to introduce a convenience option for its customers.
-The corporation has introduced a mobile app that allows customers to do virtually everything; from checking their account balances to generating mini statements to making payments for water bills as well making and receiving queries!
+Uganda’s National Water and Sewerage Corporation (NWSC) is the latest entity to introduce a convenient option for its customers.
+The corporation has introduced a mobile app that allows customers to do virtually everything; from checking their account balances to generating mini statements to making payments for water bills as well as making and receiving queries!

-To give the app a national outlook, the NWSC Mobile App displays content in select local languages such as Luo, Ateso, Luganda and Runyankole in addition to the default English content display.
+To give the app a national outlook, the NWSC Mobile App displays content in select local languages such as Luo, Ateso, Luganda, and Runyankole in addition to the default English content display.

 To download the app on your smartphone;